-First of all, what exactly is a Penny Stock?
+First of all, what exactly are Penny Stocks?
 Lets look at the definition.

 A Google search reveals Penny stock to be “a common stock valued at less than one dollar.”